 UAL Audit Committee meeting, the Chair of the UAL Audit Committee) approves the transaction or the transaction is approved by a majority of UAL's disinterested directors.
-In reviewing a proposed transaction, the UAL Audit Committee must (i) satisfy itself that it has been fully informed as to the Related Party's relationship and interest and as to the material facts of the proposed transaction and (ii) consider all of the relevant facts and circumstances available to the UAL Audit Committee will only approve or ratify transactions that are fair to UAL and not inconsistent with the best interests of UAL and its stockholders.
+In reviewing a proposed transaction, the UAL Audit Committee must (i) satisfy itself that it has been fully informed as to the Related Party's relationship and interest and as to the material facts of the proposed transaction and (ii) consider all of the relevant facts and circumstances available to the UAL Audit Committee.
+After its review, the UAL Audit Committee will only approve or ratify transactions that are fair to UAL and not inconsistent with the best interests of UAL and its stockholders.